2015 TalkTalk data breach: Context

 TalkTalk was founded in 2003 as a subsidiary of Carphone Warehouse.
 Plans were announced in April 2009 to split TalkTalk into a separate listed company.
 One month later, Carphone Warehouse agreed to purchase the UK subsidiary of Tiscali in May 2009 for £236 million.
-The purchase was approved by the European Union Competition Commission in June 2009, and the sale was completed on 6 July 2009.
+The purchase was approved by the European Commission in June 2009, and the sale was completed on 6 July 2009.
 Carphone Warehouse confirmed the business would merge into TalkTalk ahead of the planned demerger.
 The Carphone Warehouse's full-year earnings statement in November 2009 revealed the TalkTalk customer base had risen to 4.1 million following the purchase of Tiscali UK earlier in the year.
 Tiscali UK closed to new business on 7 January 2010, and its portal content moved to the TalkTalk website.
 This left TalkTalk running systems that previously belonged to Tiscali.
 The ICO later found that TalkTalk was 'not aware' that Tiscali's infrastructure included webpages that were still available via the internet in 2015, with access to an underlying database known as "Tiscali Master".

 In 2014, TalkTalk customer data held in a web-based portal for overseas contractors was improperly accessed by staff at Indian supplier Wipro.
 The exposed information – including names, addresses, phone numbers, and account numbers for up to 21,000 customers – was later linked to large-scale scam-calling activity, and TalkTalk was later fined £100,000 for failing to implement adequate security controls around the portal.